-Deferral of Principal and Interest Payment Relating to Notes Payable Issued by Intellinetics Ohio to the Ohio State Development Authority
+Deferral of Interest Payment Relating to Notes Payable Issued by Intellinetics Ohio to the Ohio State Development Authority

 Intellinetics Ohio has issued two notes payable to the Ohio State Development Authority.
-In June 2014, Intellinetics Ohio and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule on both of the loans, deferring a portion of the principal and interest payments until June 1, 2015.
+In June 2014, Intellinetics Ohio and the Ohio State Development Authority entered into a Notice and Acknowledgement of Modification to Payment Schedule on both of the loans, deferring a portion of the interest payments until June 1, 2015.
+On September 25, 2015 both notes payable were amended as discussed below.

 Both of these notes are subject to certain covenants and reporting requirements, with the Company.
 In July, 2014 the Company informed the Ohio State Development Authority that the employment requirement was not in compliance in relation to the Authority Loan No. 1.
-As a result of this noncompliance, the Company's interest rate effective October 1, 2014 went from 6.00% to 7.00 %.
-The impact of this increase is to raise the Company's balloon payment by \$6,000, which is due in September 2015, and will be waived if the Company fulfills all of its other loan commitments, including satisfying the balloon payment.
+As a result of this noncompliance, the Company's interest rate effective October 1, 2014 went from 6.00% to 7.00%.
+The impact of this increase is to raise the Company's balloon payment by \$6,000, and will be waived if the Company fulfills all of its other loan commitments, including satisfying the balloon payment.
+On September 25, 2015, this \$1,012,500 note was amended and restated, setting forth the amount of principal, interest payable under the Note.
+The interest rate is changed to six percent 6% per annum until paid, with principal and interest payments according to a new amortization schedule, which reduces principal payments and defers interest payment until October 1, 2016.
+This note matures on August 1, 2018.

 On August 14, 2014, the Company entered into a Second Amendment to Loan Agreement to the \$750,000 note payable in which the Company is to provide employment of 19 full-time jobs and create an estimated twelve new full-time jobs and employment opportunities by December 31, 2015.
 If the Company fails, for reasons other than market conditions, to retain and create an aggregate of at least 25 such jobs and employment opportunities, the interest rate on the outstanding balance of the loan could increase to 10%.
+On September 25, 2015, the Company entered into a Third Amendment to Loan Agreement to the \$750,000 note payable, to create and/or maintain nineteen full-time jobs for each month beginning on October 1, 2016.
+Additionally, a new amortization schedule will reduce the principal payments and defer interest payments until October 1, 2016, at which time the payments will restate the monthly principal and interest payments through the maturity date of August 1, 2018.